MCPRUNNER/mssqlMCP/Documentation/EXAMPLE_USAGE.md

-I'll analyze the database schema from the AdventureWorks2022 database and create a comprehensive documentation replacing the current EXAMPLE_USAGE.md file.

 # SQL Database Schema Analysis and Visualization

 Based on the database schema retrieved from `#GetDatabaseObjectsMetadata connectionName=P330_AdventureWorks2022`, this document provides a comprehensive analysis and visualization of the AdventureWorks2022 database structure.